WCAG

 WCAG is divided into numerous individual success criterion.
 Each criterion is a specific, testable requirement defined under WCAG.

 Success criteria (SC) are organized into three levels of conformance: A (minimum), AA (mid-range), and AAA (highest).
-The criteria allow for objective testing and are used in design specifications, regulations, and contracts to measure and enforce accessibility
+The criteria allow for objective testing.
+They are used in design specifications, regulations, and contracts to measure and enforce accessibility

 • Goal: Make controls easier to operate, especially on touch screens